SimLi1333/vidra/docs/docs/guides/usage.md

 </Admonition>

 <Admonition type="note" title="Note">
-Some sample resources of Vidra which we used can be found in the [config samples directory](https://github.com/infrahub-operator/vidra/tree/main/config/samples).
+Some sample resources for Vidra can be found in the [config samples directory](https://github.com/infrahub-operator/vidra/tree/main/config/samples).
 </Admonition>

 ---